mathieutu/php-project-launcher/README.md

 A standard Laravel/Symfony application with a PostgreSQL database should work out of the box, after having configured your `.env` file.

-Uncomment the mysql example if you prefer to use it.
+Uncomment the mysql example in `docker-compose.yml` if you prefer to use it.

 For now, in the original flavour, you can see the documentation pages of: